SoftUni-Internal/interactive-content/EN/06-Events/01-What-are-Events.md

 Observer is a behavioral design pattern.

+As you may remember, behavioral design patterns are used for assigning responsibilities between objects.

 Events are the driving factor of the observer pattern.

 In the observer pattern, an object (observable) can inform other objects, called observers, of an occuring event, like a change in a property's value.